gudzenkov/mlfinlab-research/README.md

 For this tutorial, we made use of the sample data provided by TickWrite LLC.
 Using S&P500 E-mini futures.

+#### online_data_structures.ipynb

+This notebook demonstrates online (streaming) implementations of financial data structures.
+Unlike batch processing methods, online data structures can be updated incrementally as new data arrives, making them suitable for real-time trading systems.
+The notebook covers online versions of dollar bars, volume bars, and imbalance bars, showing how to efficiently process tick data in a streaming fashion.

 #### Sample_Techniques.ipynb

 In this notebook data analysis is performed on a series of E-mini S&P 500 futures tick data: